 Practicing Veterinary Medicine in Texas Requires a License

-That may seem like a pretty obvious statement, but it isn't in reality.
 The Veterinary Licensing Act defines the practice of veterinary medicine as the diagnosis, treatment, correction, change, manipulation, relief or prevention of animal disease, deformity, defect, injury, or other physical condition, including the prescription or administration of a drug, biologic, anesthetic, apparatus, or other therapeutic or diagnostic substance or technique; representation of an ability and willingness to perform the acts listed above; or use titles, words, or letters to induce the belief that a person is legally authorized and qualified to perform an act listed above; or the receipt of compensation for performing an act listed above.

 The Board has encountered several situations where interns and/or their employers are under the impression that interns do not need to be licensed by this Board to practice veterinary medicine.
 Any graduate of a college of veterinary medicine requires a license to practice.
 Only full-time students of accredited colleges of veterinary medicine, participating in an extern or preceptor program, and working under the direct (on premises) supervision of an employing veterinarian, are allowed to practice veterinary medicine prior to obtaining a license.
 Once a student has graduated, they are no longer authorized to perform those duties defined as the practice of veterinary medicine until they get a license.